 An Interim Certificate: You can apply for an Interim Certificate if your video game is still in production.
 An Interim Certificate will be issued once the BFI and the Department of Culture, Media and Sport (DCMS) are satisfied that your video game will pass the cultural test based on the proposals set out in your application.

-A Final Certificate: A final certificate proving your game is British will only be issued after your video game is finished and ready for public consumption.
+A Final Certificate: A final certificate proving your game is British will only be issued after your video game is finished and ready for release.
 Therefore, applications for a final certificate should not be submitted before the video game has been completed.

 The Accountant's Report is required when an application claims points in Section C and/or Section D.